Overview

 Selecting a Meet in the App

-3. Tap Select Meet and choose the meet you created in the portal.
+- Tap Select Meet and choose the meet you want to run.
+In Portal Mode this is the meet you created in the Results Portal; in Local Mode this is a meet you created on the device.
 You will then be taken back to the Event Setup Page.

 General Workflow for All Field Events